-Do not attempt to install, operate, maintain or inspect the product until you have read through this Instruction Manual (Detailed) and appended documents carefully and can use the equipment correctly.
-Do not use this product until you have a full knowledge of the equipment, safety information and instructions. instructions.
+Do not attempt to install, operate, maintain or inspect this product until you have read through this Instruction Manual and supplementary documents carefully and can use the equipment correctly.
+Do not use this product until you have a full brought of this product confirmation and full knowledge of this product, safety information and instructions.